 There’s no doubt it can be difficult to make investing decisions in today’s stock market.
-With major averages like the S&P 500 (SPX) trading near all-time highs and interest rates near all-time lows, some investors are wondering: Where’s the value in today’s market, and what are the risks with the SPX trading at such heights?
+With major averages like the S&P 500 Index (SPX) making new highs and interest rates at low levels, some investors may be wondering: Where’s the value in today’s market, and what are the risks with the SPX trading at such heights?

-Investors might be asking these questions because of the steady rise in the SPX since the depths of the financial crisis dating back to March 2009.
+That’s understandable.
+The SPX has been in a steady rise since the depths of the financial crisis back in March 2009.
 Back then, the SPX fell to a low of 666.
-Since then, it’s rallied all the way up to 2,177 through the end of July.
-And although there have been a couple of corrections along the way, for the most part, it’s been a steady rise (see figure 1).
+Since then, it rallied all the way up to about 3,393 right before the pandemic crash.
+But after a few months it recovered and is now trading close to 4,450.
+There have been a few corrections along the way, but for the most part it’s been a consistent climb (see figure 1).

-With the SPX higher by about 1,500 points since 2009, is it overvalued?
-What are the risks after this seven-year bull market?
+When the SPX rises by more than 3,700 points since 2009, it’s only natural for investors to question if it’s overvalued.
+What are the risks after this 12-year bull market?
 Looking at the price of the SPX alone isn’t enough to answer these questions.
 This is where earnings need to be considered in relation to price when considering whether the market is overvalued, undervalued, or at fair value.

 Generally, there are two different earnings figures available: actual and estimates.
 Actual earnings are reported by companies, and because the numbers come from the past, some investors say PE ratios based on actual earnings are “rear-looking.”
 In contrast, PE ratios based on earnings estimates are “forward-looking.”
 However, it’s important to realize that these estimates change as companies report new earnings every quarter.